 Eating out is an option, but it’s not always healthy and easy on the wallet.
 Have you ever thought about a meal subscription plan?
 I’ve spent many evenings staring in my pantry or refrigerator to hunt for something to cook.
 Meal subscription plans send ready-to-prepare meal kits that include fresh ingredients, seasonings, and sauces.
 Most meal subscription plans allow you to select different meals weekly and offer a nice selection of different meal plans including low-calorie, vegetarian, vegan, low-carb, keto, paleo, and Mediterranean.
 Simple and easy!

 I’ve been wanting to try a meal subscription plan since becoming an empty nester and only cooking for two.
 My curiosity led me to Green Chef, a meal subscription plan specializing in meals that are prepared with organic, sustainable ingredients.

 My first order included three keto-style meals.
 All the ingredients arrived on a Monday in a well-insulated box.

 It took about five minutes to sort everything and refrigerate.
 Super easy.

-Each meal comes with a gorgeous, easy-to-follow cooking instruction card, and its ingredients are nicely labeled, so you know what to use for each meal.
+Each meal comes with a gorgeous, easy-to-follow cooking instruction card, and its ingredients are nicely labeled, so you know what to use for each one.

-Preparing the meals were a cinch, and they tasted delicious.
+Preparing the meals was a cinch, and they tasted delicious.

-Green Chef gets two thumbs up from the hubby and one and 1/2 thumbs from me (can be higher with a shift to a true keto meal).
+Green Chef gets two thumbs up from the hubby and one and 1/2 thumbs from me (can be higher with a shift to true keto standards).
 Here are a few pics of our meals.